Do you know what is the average life expectancy for ferrets?

 Buy Ferrets From Good Ferret Breeders

 Good ferret breeders care about the genetic and about the general health of every ferret in their ownership.
-Yes, the average cost of ferrets from breeders is higher, but you will get a healthier ferret with a longer lifespan.
+Yes, the average cost of ferrets from breeders is higher, but you will get a healthier pet with a longer ferret lifespan.

 You will also get a ferret that knows how to act, doesn’t bite, and is, in general, a good ferret.
-This isn’t some scheme, that is why most European ferrets have a longer lifespan.
+This isn’t some scheme, that is why most in Europe there is longer ferret lifespan data.
 Simply because there are no ferret farms in Europe.

 A life expectancy of a ferret greatly depends on the general ferret’s health, but you have a great influence on it too.
 Make sure you know what is good for your ferret and what isn’t.
 Avoid everything that can harm your ferret and keep him safe at all times.
 That is a way to have your ferret for many years to come.
 What was your oldest ferret?
 Where did you get him?
 Share your story with us in the comments below the post!